dennisjackson/heliotorrent/docs/spec.md

 - Seeding Tile Torrents via HTTP(S) Webseeds
 - Client Behavior when consuming Tile Torrents

 The specification aims to maximize compatibility, deployability, and simplicity.
-It makes almost the entire log corpus available via BitTorrent (>99.999%), while leaving a small set of files (for example, checkpoints and issuer descriptions) to still be fetched over HTTP(S) as defined in [The Static Certificate Transparency API](https://c2sp.org/static-ct-api).
+It makes almost the entire log corpus available via BitTorrent (>99.999%), aiming to reduce costs for log operators, but does not cover every file.
+For example, checkpoints, some hash tiles and issuer descriptions still be fetched directly from the log operator as described in the [Static Certificate Transparency API Spec](https://c2sp.org/static-ct-api).

-The party offering tile torrents need not be the log operator; third parties may provide them independently.
-A log operator that chooses to provide tile torrents does not need to expose any new software, requiring only an HTTP(S) server.
+The entity creating and serving tile torrents need not be the log operator; third parties may provide them independently.
 Clients that wish to contribute bandwidth can use existing BitTorrent clients without modification.
+Log operators can also seed Tile Torrents without needing to run BitTorrent-specific software.

 ## Creating Torrents